 4. Another factor of the game that directly effects morale, and therefore your overall probabilities of success, is provincial improvements.
 It is a serious matter to be sure, because it does so greatly effect your morale and your production numbers.
 You should consider that not every improvement is going to benefit every province in every country the same.
 No, there is a strategy to building them that you must relearn for every different country you play.

 Here's a good rule of thumb that may help.
 If your low in a resource (red) that your country produces, provinces that have that resource really need some improvement.
 On the other hand if an improvement requires a resource you don't have or won't have enough of it won't be much of an improvement to build it.

-Clearly this is another area of strategic desicion, not just a matter of expediance.
+Clearly this is another area of strategic decision, not just a matter of expedience.
 What good will a railroad do you if you have no coal to run it?
-Or a factory if you have no oil/mining/wood to use it.
+Or a factory if you have no oil/iron/wood to use it.
 Again a good cause for trade in the long run.